pintergreg/dissertation/content/en/docs/awakening_city/index.md

 Figure <a href="/docs/awakening_city#fig:cell_wakeup_malls">7.7</a> shows the spatial distribution of the cell-based wake-up times.
 The Voronoi polygons, representing the mobile phone cells, are colored by the calculated "wake-up" times.
 The map clearly shows some extrema, where the times are around 10:00.
-Extrema 1-8 are all malls (WestEnd City Center (1), Arena Mall (2), Árkád (3), KÖKI Terminál (4), Lurdy Ház (5), Allee (6), MOM Park (7) and Mammut (8).), that uniformly open at 10:00, though 5 and 8 partly serve as office buildings.
+Extrema 1-8 are all malls (WestEnd City Center (1), Arena Mall (2), Árkád (3), KÖKI Terminál (4), Lurdy Ház (5), Allee (6), MOM Park (7) and Mammut (8)), that uniformly open at 10:00, though 5 and 8 partly serve as office buildings.

 Figure <a href="/docs/awakening_city#fig:site_bedtime">7.8</a> shows the bedtime values of the sites on workdays.
 As the Figure <a href="/docs/awakening_city#fig:cell_bedt_weekday_histogram">7.6c</a> illustrates in respect of cells, the bedtime is usually between 20:00 and 22:00.
 There are, however, some sites with a later bedtime, and a few of them are denoted in the figure.
-Marker 1 at the party district (Appendix [\[app:party_district\]](#app:party_district){reference-type="ref" reference="app:party_district"}).
+Marker 1 at the party district (Appendix <a href="/docs/appendix#app:party_district">Party District</a>).
 The site at marker 2 does not have any distinctive object that could explain this result.
 However, East of that site, there is a beer factory that might have notable activity in the evening --- compared to the neighborhood --- and the distortion of the Voronoi tessellation could have resulted in this late bedtime.
 At marker 3, there is a student hostel and, in the neighborhood, there are sport and concert venues.

 ## Working Hours {#sec:working_hours}

-Figure [\[fig:day_hour_work-home_activity\]](#fig:day_hour_work-home_activity){reference-type="ref" reference="fig:day_hour_work-home_activity"}, shows the activity distribution by days of week and hours, based on the "April 2017" data set, separating the workplace (<a href="/docs/awakening_city#fig:day_hour_work_activity">7.9a</a>) and the home (<a href="/docs/awakening_city#fig:day_hour_home_activity">7.9b</a>) activity, but using the same scale.
+Figure <a href="/docs/awakening_city#fig:day_hour_work-home_activity">7.9</a>, shows the activity distribution by days of week and hours, based on the "April 2017" data set, separating the workplace (<a href="/docs/awakening_city#fig:day_hour_work_activity">7.9a</a>) and the home (<a href="/docs/awakening_city#fig:day_hour_home_activity">7.9b</a>) activity, but using the same scale.
 At the workplace, most of the activity was recorded during the working hours on workdays, as expected.
 The activity increases fast in the mornings but decreases more slowly in the afternoon.
 The home activity was mostly clustered on the weekends, but it had a notable activity peak after the work hours in the evening.
 The home activity before the working hours does not seem so significant.

 This procedure can be applied for every cell (or group of cells, like sites), then the activity of the workers and the inhabitants will represent the workplace and home activity tendencies.
 Note that a cell can have both workers and inhabitants, so every cell has two aspects.
 Figure <a href="/docs/awakening_city#fig:site_work_exclusive">7.10a</a> and <a href="/docs/awakening_city#fig:site_home_exclusive">7.10b</a>, illustrates the activity of the subscribers who work and live a selected site, respectively.
 Figure <a href="/docs/awakening_city#fig:site_work_exclusive">7.10a</a>, also demonstrates the concept of Figure <a href="/docs/awakening_city#fig:wakeup_calc">7.1</a>, using actual data.